 Where is hot in April

 April is a perfect time to get away for some early-season sun.
-It’s spring across the Mediterranean where you can expect warm temperatures and a friendly welcome, as the tourist season is just beginning.
+It’s springtime across the Mediterranean where you can expect warm temperatures and a friendly welcome, as the tourist season is just beginning.
 It’s also a great time to explore destinations in the Middle East, Arabian Gulf and North Africa – regions that get uncomfortably hot in the summer months.

 If you want to head further afield, the weather in the Caribbean is perfect in April with temperatures around 30°C and 8 or 9 hours of daily sunshine.
+If you’re travelling solo, see our pick of the best singles holidays in April.

 Note: all the travel companies featured on this page are personally recommended by our editors.